JCrete/jcrete2016/README.md

 | 09:00 - 10:00| Selling Dreams - Java 10 and beyond |CSS Preprocessing / NetBeans Dream Team  | Immutable Collections - Pros and Cons | RUST | Serverless Microservices Architecture              | - | Synch vs Async execution in Microservices |
 | 10:10 - 11:10| Mesos DCOS K8OS | Jenkins in Docker | HTTP(2) Perf and Non-blocking Architecture | A domain specific framewor for parallel processing of genomes | Are you a JCP Member? | State of Java on Client | Groovy / What Java can learn from Go|
 | 11:20 - 12:20| Eclipse Collections by Example - Hands-On | Artificial Intelligence and Java | CBOR the better JSON | Actor Model (AKKA)       | Dynamic Java Code Generation, Compilation, Execution at Runtime | How did you get here? | MVP in Java |

+## Adding Materials

+Please create a subfolder with a short tile of your session without special characters and spaces under the folder for the day.
+If you have only text, markdown is preferred.
+Then please add a link to the schedule.

+Please create a README.md in that folder, saying who was the convenor of the session.

+If you don't want to add the materials directly because you already have them available elsewhere you can just link them from the schedule.